gilzoide/TaskFactoryObject/README.md

 implementations:

 - [SyncTaskScheduler](Runtime/TaskSchedulers/SyncTaskScheduler.cs): run tasks
-  in the current `SynchronizationContext`.
-Unless there are any custom `SynchronizationContext` registered as current, this scheduler will run tasks in Unity's Main Thread.
-Default maximum concurrency is `int.MaxValue`, that is, process every task in a single frame.
+  in the current `SynchronizationContext`, which by default is Unity's Main Thread.
+Default maximum concurrency is `int.MaxValue`, that is, process every queued task in a single frame.
 - [ManagedThreadPoolTaskScheduler](Runtime/TaskSchedulers/ManagedThreadPoolTaskScheduler.cs):
   run tasks in the [Managed Thread Pool](https://docs.microsoft.com/en-us/dotnet/standard/threading/the-managed-thread-pool).
   Default maximum concurrency is `Environment.ProcessorCount`.